pasky/grand-endeavors/README.md

 # Five Grand Endeavors

-A regular report to "the Board of Humanity" about major progress in five grand endeavors --- humanity's biggest ongoing R&D projects.
+A regular report to "the Board of Humanity" about major progress in five grand endeavors --- humanity's biggest ongoing R&D projects:

+* Robots (and Automation overall)
+* Space
+* Fusion (and Energy overall)
+* Cancer (and Healthspan overall)
+* Climate (and Environment overall)

 ### Manifesto